 Field & Research Opportunities

-Every concentrator in archaeology must complete CAS AR 503, a course in archaeological field methods, for four credits.
+Every concentrator in archaeology must complete CAS AR 503 or CAS AR 556, a course in archaeological field methods, for four credits.
 It is expected that the requirement for AR 503 will be satisfied by participation in one of Boston University’s field schools.
 Credits may be transferred in exceptional cases from a field school in another institution.
 Prior approval from the student’s advisor is required for transfers, and the field school must carry the equivalent of four Boston University academic credits.
-In certain exceptional circumstances extensive or unusual fieldwork that does not carry academic credit may be used to satisfy the requirement for AR 503, but prior approval from the student’s advisor, the Director of Undergraduate Studies, and the chairman of the Department of Archaeology is required.
+In certain exceptional circumstances extensive or unusual fieldwork that does not carry academic credit may be used to satisfy the requirement for AR 503, but prior approval from the student’s advisor, the Director of Undergraduate Studies, and chair of Archaeology is required.

 Non-Boston University Field Schools